mento-protocol/docs/dive-deeper/the-reserve.md

 | **Reserve-backed** | **USDm**, **EURm** | The Reserve holds high-quality fiat-backed collateral (e.g. USDC, USDT, USDS for USDm; EUROC for EURm).
 These stables can be backed **1:1** by such assets because they have liquid, high-quality counterparts that can be integrated onchain. |
 | **CDP-backed** | **GBPm** and others | No equivalent high-quality fiat-backed GBP (or other currency) stablecoin is integrated at scale yet.
 So these stables are minted via **Liquity v2–style CDPs**: users deposit **USDm** as collateral and borrow the synthetic stable (e.g. GBPm).
 When high-quality fiat-backed counterparts become available, governance can consider moving to Reserve-backed backing for them too. |

-So: the Reserve backs **only USDm and EURm**.
-Other Mento stables are **synthetic** and backed by CDPs (with USDm as collateral in the current design), until the ecosystem has suitable fiat-backed collateral to integrate.
+So, in the backing model documented here, the Reserve backs **USDm** and **EURm**.
+Other Mento stables are treated as **synthetic** and backed by CDPs (with USDm as collateral in the current design), until the ecosystem has suitable fiat-backed collateral to integrate.

 ---

-## Why only USDm and EURm are Reserve-backed
+## Why USDm and EURm are the documented Reserve-backed assets

 USDm and EURm have **high-quality, fiat-backed counterparts** that are already integrated and liquid on the chains where Mento deploys: